-When used as part of a treatment plan that includes counseling, VIVITROL prevents relapse to opioid dependence after opioid detox.1
+When used as part of a treatment plan that includes counseling, VIVITROL prevents relapse to opioid dependence after opioid detox.

-A 6-month, double-blind, placebo-controlled, randomized clinical study compared opioid-dependent patients treated with either a placebo and counseling (n=124) or VIVITROL and counseling (n=126).
+This data is from a 6-month, double-blind, placebo-controlled, randomized clinical study of 124 opioid-dependent patients treated with placebo and counseling who were compared to 126 opioid-dependent patients treated with VIVITROL and counseling, following opioid detoxification.1,2

-*Confirmed abstinence was defined as a negative urine drug test for opioids and no self-reported opioid use for all weekly visits. †Craving was measured by self-reported “need for opioids” using a visual analog scale.WHAT DOES VIVITROL DO?
+*Complete abstinence was defined as a negative urine drug test for opioids and no self-reported opioid use for all weekly visits. †During Weeks 5-24 of the study.
+Data were not collected during Weeks 1-4 of the trial to allow for stabilization of abstinence. ‡Craving described as a "need for opioids" and measured on a scale from 0-100 (with 0 being "none" and 100 being "very much so") was reported every week.WHAT DOES VIVITROL DO?
 SEE HOW IT WORKS.

-Is there a risk of opioid overdose with VIVITROL?3
+Is there a risk of opioid overdose with VIVITROL?4

 Yes.
 One serious side effect of VIVITROL is the risk of opioid overdose.
 Using opioids, even in amounts that you used before VIVITROL treatment, can lead to accidental overdose, serious injury, coma, or death.

-- Do not take large amounts of opioids or try to overcome the opioid-blocking effects of VIVITROL.
+- Do not take large amounts of opioids to try to overcome the opioid-blocking effects of VIVITROL.

 - Do not use opioids in amounts that you used before VIVITROL treatment.
 You may even be more sensitive to lower amounts of opioids: